By Alejandro Danois June 03, 2014, 04:02 PM EST

 But those were merely appetizers to some of the most incredible film scores in cinematic history.
 Convince me that there’s a better soundtrack than the ones that James Brown, Curtis Mayfield, Isaac Hayes, Willie Hutch and Bobby Womack produced for the movies Black Caesar, Super Fly, Shaft, The Mack and Across 110th Street, and I’ll convince you that Samuel L. Jackson deserved an Oscar for his work in Snakes on a Plane and Deep Blue Sea.

 In terms of important albums and musicianship that continues to reach across time and space, where would we be as a society without the seminal work of the aforementioned?
-Along with Earth, Wind and Fire, pre-Bubbles Michael Jackson and his brothers, Marvin Gaye, Gil Scott - Heron, Stevie Wonder, The O’Jays, Donnie Hathaway, The Isley Brothers, Aretha Franklin, Al Green, The Temptations, Chaka and Rufus, (I don't know about you, but I can never tire of randomly blurting out, "RUFUS!!!")
+Along with Earth, Wind and Fire, pre-Bubbles Michael Jackson and his brothers, Marvin Gaye, Gil Scott - Heron, Stevie Wonder, The O’Jays, Donnie Hathaway, The Isley Brothers, Aretha Franklin, Al Green, The Temptations, Chaka and Rufus, (I don't know about you, but I can never tire of randomly blurting out, "RUFUS!!!") and Parliament-Funkadelic?

 How about Van McCoy, The Ohio Players, Teddy Pendergrass, Phyllis Hyman, McFadden and Whitehead, Lou Rawls, Roy Ayers, Barry White, Quincy Jones, Bill Withers, practically the entire catalog of Gamble and Huff’s Philadelphia International movement and many others who are too numerous to mention?